tennitech/juke/README.md

    SPOTIFY_CLIENT_SECRET
    ````
 3. These values are needed for Harmony and the Spotify Login to work.
 Get these keys from Spotify
 and Google Gemini.
-You will need to create an app on the Spotify Developer Portal.
+You will need to create an app on the Spotify Developer Portal as well as the Google AI Studio.

 ### Step 6: Start the App
 1. Run the app in development mode: